 Candidates interested in the PTA program must complete pre-requisites and general education courses per established guidelines before being admitted and enrolling in the professional phase of the program.

 Specific program applications are due every January 15th.
 Once admitted, a student will have the option to follow an On-Campus Program or an Online Track Program.
 The On-Campus classes are all enhanced and/or supported by the Blackboard course-management system; a portion of the On-Campus Program is internet-based.
 The Online Track Program is a hybrid program and cannot be completed entirely online; the program requires students to be at the Shelby-Hoover Campus for all laboratory sessions.
 Online lecture courses may also require students to visit instructional sites for presentations or to complete exams, quizzes, and/or clinicals.

 Facility Location and Faculty

 The PTA department is located on the 3rd floor of the General Studies Building at the Shelby-Hoover Campus in Suite 316.
 The PTA lab is furnished with equipment and supplies reflective of current patient care.
 The first floor library carries essential therapy resources including The Rehabilitation Reference Center.
 Faculty includes three full-time members, adjunct faculty members and guest lecturers.
 The faculty to student ratio is 1:12 or less in laboratory experiences.

 The physical therapist assistant program is currently undergoing revision.
 Published guidelines and requirements are subject to change without notice.
 Updated information is posted on this web site as available.

 The PTA Program at Jefferson State Community College continually strives to improve the process of providing quality physical therapist assistant education.
 Your feedback is a critical component to improving our services.
-Please download, complete and mail or fax the Comment Form directly to the program coordinator.
+Please click here and submit your comments directly to the program coordinator.
 Thank you for taking the time to provide feedback.